anita-uva/anita-uva/README.md

 #### Latent Dirichlet Allocation (LDA) for Topic Modeling
 This example uses LDA for topic modeling, based on twitter data archives from the 2016 presidential election cycle.
 The larger study compares real news to fake news as determined by the fact-checking website, Politifact.
 This code snippet represents a dimensionality reduction effort for exploring topics.

-Because the dimensionality of the topic variable is assumed known and fixed in LDA, I created a repeatable process for LDA topic modeling which allowed rapid investigation of topics given various numbers of topics.
+Because the dimensionality of the topic variable is assumed known and fixed in LDA (i.e. it will not tell us the best number of topics), I created a repeatable process for LDA topic modeling which allows rapid investigation of topics given any combination of:

+* various numbers of topics
+* size of vocabulary
+* hello

+I centralized the variables so that the process is to change the values in one place and run the same code cell to see the result.

 ```python
 def dynamic_grid(n_topics):